LeDernier/avalanche_simulation/README.md

 ## Using and Extending

 The lib folder contains several python files you may want to extend.
+Espacially, utils.py and inSimulationUtils.py.

 ## License